 - Closing skills: negotiating and closing.

-Most importantly, we’ve found that of these above skills, the average sales person is typically deficient in only one or two which hold them back from “eagle” performance.
-And if sales managers follow a systematic approach to Collaborative Skill Development, they can successfully unlock the potential of a sales person in one quarter.
+Most importantly, we’ve found that of these skills, the average sales person is typically deficient in only one or two which hold them back from “eagle” performance.
+And if sales managers follow a systematic approach to Collaborative Skill Development, they can successfully unlock the potential of a sales person in only one quarter.
 To accomplish this, a sales manager needs a way to grade sellers in each skill, and then follow the appropriate plan that focuses on the ones that are holding them back.